zhangby2085/Fuzzy-String-Matching/README.md

 focus on (a) research processes and needs descriptions of the historians' work tasks, and (b) the study the information retrieval in historical document collections, and how to support these with fuzzy matching methods.
-# Second paragraph mentioning: history domain, research problems (goals), data and methods/methodology (TBII viewpoint), NEs
+# Second paragraph: research-oriented description: history domain, research problems (goals), data and methods/methodology (TBII viewpoint), NEs
 Traditionally, digital access methods in historical research have been studied from the viewpoint of the document collections and data.
 Instead of this data-centric view, we adopt information interaction centered view towards accessing digital collection.
 Information interaction is understood as